Marling-School/node-typescript-starter/README.md

 # typescript-starter
-An empty project for experimenting with TypeScript development on the school computers
+An empty project for experimenting with TypeScript development on the school computers.

 # Initial Instal
 ```bash